calbrch01/HSQL/hsqlt/README.md

 ### Using HSQL

-HSQL is best used with VSCode, or the CLI tool if required.
+HSQL is best used with VSCode, or the CLI tool.
 Here's some more details on the [CLI tool](./notes/programui.md).

 ### Running this project during development